-On the other hand, the singular cochains have the structure of an $E_\infty$-algebras and this object is a very strong invariant of the homotopy type of the space by a result of Mandell \cite{mandellcochains}.
-Therefore, one could also ask whether $C^*(X,R)$ and $H^*(X,R)$ are quasi-isomorphic as $E_\infty$-algebra.
-However, this notion of formality almost never happens if $R$ is not a $\Q$-algebra (for instance if $R=\F_p$, this implies that the Steenrod operations are trivial).
+Although not strictly commutative, the singular cochains have the structure of an $E_\infty$-algebras and this object is a very strong invariant of the homotopy type of the space by a result of Mandell \cite{mandellcochains}.
+Therefore, one could also ask whether $C^*(X,R)$ and $H^*(X,R)$ are quasi-isomorphic as $E_\infty$-algebras.
+However, this almost never happens if $R$ is not a $\Q$-algebra (for instance if $R=\F_p$, formality in the $E_\infty$-context implies that Steenrod operations are trivial).
 Even though it is not the case that the homotopy type of the dg-algebra $C^*(X,R)$ is a complete invariant of the $R$-homotopy type of $X$, several invariants of $X$ can be computed from it, such as the homology of $\Omega X$ with its Pontryagin products structure or the string topology of $X$ when it is an orientable manifold.
-Let us also point out that if $R$ is a field of characteristic zero, then the two notions of formality are equivalent \cite{Saleh}.
+Furthermore, when $R$ is a field of characteristic zero, the above notions of formality are equivalent by a result of Saleh \cite{Saleh}.